testdouble/test-smells/smells/unrealistic/mockers-without-borders/README.md

   artificial API servers, and the like.
 However, when the team decides to mock objects and methods using a mocking library, then the line between "what counts as I/O" typically becomes blurry and subjective.
-It can be easy to misplace the goalpost, raising quesionts like, "do we fake the database adapter or the query objects that interface with it?"
+It can be easy to misplace the goalpost, raising questions like, "do we fake the database adapter or the query objects that interface with it?"
 In general, taking control of test data with a controlled data source is a more durable strategy than faking internal objects and methods that supply or transmit data on